Kagamma/cge-3d-particle-emitter/README.md

 GPU-based Particle System for Castle Game Engine

+Supports: Windows, Linux, Android, WebGL

+Supports but not test due to lack of hardware: OSX, iOS

 ### Notes ###

 Due to emitter uses direct OpenGL calls instead of CGE's own renderer, only a few of TCastleScene's features are supported at the moment: